logicalclocks/hopsworks-tutorials/integrations/java/flink/README.md

 your aggregation result is encapsulated in POJO class and that has the same schema as the feature group you are writing into.
 In database terms this POJO class corresponds to one row.

-For example when you executed code in notebook `1_create_feature_groups.ipynb` you created feature group `card_transactions_10m_agg` that has the following schema:
+For example when you executed python code `feature_groups.py` you created feature group `card_transactions_10m_agg` that has the following schema:

 ```